NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

 ----

-### 3.15.2-SNAPSHOT-sMD5NET-b1087(cumulative)
+### 3.15.2-SNAPSHOT-sMD5NET-b1088(cumulative)
 * Release type: [BLEEDING]
 * Configuration
     * For inventory.instantbow you can control how it uses the improbable check (feed/weight/turn off with 0.0 weight).
     * Notification changes for default values: print a maximum of 5 paths to chat by default, configurable.
+* New
+    * Moving checks: other plugins can override a set-back much easier now see [commit](https://github.com/NoCheatPlus/NoCheatPlus/commit/34e3548ec5c0ab73ad8c46a1b9198362a0840b8a).
 * Fixes
-    * Potential fix: Model the '(noob) tower up' with lost-ground checks instead of the odd/optimistic set-back-y adjustment.
+    * Potential fix: Let lost-ground deal with the '(noob-) tower' (instead of the odd/optimistic set-back-y adjustment).
     * Fix for a friction envelope check (uncertain impact, might render a workaround functional, or allow flying :p... perhaps not).
     * Fix the build number displayed in a hint for setting configversion.created to.
     * Fix AttackFrequency on MC 1.7.10 and 1.7.2 (interpret packets).
 * Internals
     * Build against ProtocolLib 4.2.1.
+    * Work towards generic support for flexible order with registered objects.
+    * Change split move indication (boolean -> int).

 ### 3.15.1-RC-sMD5NET-b1084
 * Release type: **RC Release**